pantheon-systems/documentation/source/partials/additionalResources/lw2.md

 ## More Resources for Command Line Interface with Terminus

 You're on a roll!
-Sign up for workshop #3: [Integrate and Automate with Quicksilver](https://pantheon.io/live-workshops/integrate-and-automate-quicksilver).
-Or you could pick one of our other [Live Workshops](https://pantheon.io/live-workshops) happening every Thursday.
+Sign up for workshop #3: [Integrate and Automate with Quicksilver](https://pantheon.io/on-demand-trainings/integrate-and-automate-quicksilver).
+Or you could pick one of our other [On-Demand Workshops](https://pantheon.io/on-demand-trainings).

 <Youtube src="0Tom0jZtwLw" title="Command Line Interface with Terminus" start="11" />